Yanneeh/Fabrik-Inverse-kinematics/README.md

 The Arm class contains some functions that affect movement or visualize a process.

-Define a new instance of the arm class.
+Create a new instance of the arm class.

 ```python
 arm = Arm()